ChromeDevTools/debugger-protocol-viewer/pages/index.md

 <p>Alternatively, you can execute commands from the DevTools console.
 First, <a href="https://stackoverflow.com/a/12291163/89484">open devtools-on-devtools</a>,
 then within the inner DevTools window, use <code>Main.MainImpl.sendOverProtocol()</code> in the console:

-<pre>let Main = await import('./entrypoints/main/main.js'); // or './main/main.js' depending on the browser version
+<pre>let Main = await import('./devtools-frontend/front_end/entrypoints/main/main.js'); // or './entrypoints/main/main.js' or './main/main.js' depending on the browser version
 await Main.MainImpl.sendOverProtocol('Emulation.setDeviceMetricsOverride', {
   mobile: true,
   width: 412,